GabrielHoffman/variancePartition/README.md

 <br>

 ### Update
-variancePartition 1.31.1 includes a major rewrite of the backend for better bug handling.
+variancePartition 1.31.1 includes a major rewrite of the backend for better error handling.
 See [Changelog](news/index.html).
 Importantly, the new version is compatible with emprical Bayes moderated t-statistics for linear mixed models using `eBayes()`.

 <br>